 The 2,000t Gowind presence corvette (High Seas Master) has a sustained capacity for long-range intervention and long period at sea and can remain at sea for up to three weeks.
 The corvette is fitted with a helicopter hangar.

 The Gowind action corvette (Deterrent Warrior) is equipped with a suite of anti-air and anti-surface sensors and weapons systems, for example, the VL Mica vertically launched short-range air defence missile system and the Exocet MM40 anti-ship missiles.

 Gowind combat corvette – Multi-Mission Combatant

-The Gowind combat corvette (Multi-Mission Combatant) is equipped with full-scale mission systems for multi-threat response including a full anti-submarine warfare (ASW) suite with a towed array sonar.
+The Gowind combat corvette (Multi-Mission Combatant) is equipped with full-scale mission systems for a multi-threat response, including full anti-submarine warfare (ASW) suite with a towed array sonar.
 The ship configuration includes improved stealth and survivability features.

 The combat corvette is suitable for Nato task group operations.